-Provides a More Effective Response
+More Effective Response

 When a house goes up in flames, it’s estimated that people have only three minutes to get out.
 Considering that businesses often contain more flammable materials and explosives, that time can shrink.
 Either way, the faster the fire department gets there, the more effective the response.
 The same goes for burglaries.
 Would you prefer an alarm system that makes it possible to catch the burglar in the act or long after he or she is gone?